Density of wave fronts: Wave fronts

-\paragraph{} While for a smooth surface $M$ without boundary or a billiard in a convex region, the wave fronts $W_t$ are piecewise smooth and in particular continuous, this is already different on a closed polyhedral surface.
+\paragraph{} While for a smooth surface $M$ without boundary or a billiard in a convex region, the wave fronts $W_t$ are piecewise smooth and in particular continuous.
+This is already different on a closed polyhedral surface.
 The wave front there can become disconnected after some time.
-This happens in particular for the cube surface, the surface bounding the unit cube.
-Numerical experiments still indicate us also for more general non-flat compact surfaces, that in general, the wave front becomes dense, meaning that it fills out the surface more and more.
+This happens in particular on a cube's surface, specifically the surface bounding the unit cube.
+Numerical experiments still indicate to us that also for more general non-flat compact surfaces, in general, the wave front becomes dense, meaning that it fills out the surface more and more.
 An unresolved case is already the dodecahedron.

 \paragraph{} Here is the definition of ``dense wave front" for a general compact Riemannian manifold $M$ with or without boundary.
 Given $r>0$, the {\bf open ball} $B_r(Q)$ of a point $Q \in M$ is the set of points $P$ for which there is a geodesic from $P$ to $Q$ that has geodesic length smaller than $r$.